manuel-serrano/fst-artifact/README.md

 performance of "float self tagging" to other float implementation techniques.

 ### Alternative 2: Native artifact

-In order to install the version of the FST artifact a full development kit is required.
-It must contain:
+In order to install the version of the FST artifact, a full development tool kit is required.
+It must at least contain:

   - a full-fledged C compiler
-  - a full-fledged make tool
+  - a full-fledged "make" tool
   - a posix shell
+  - gnuplot for generating the barcharts

 Under Linux Debian or Ubuntu the requirements can be installed with: